bjh21/mal/docs/GC.md

 `EVAL`, any partial results that it's already got are reachable from `gc_root`.

+The final route by which `EVAL` gets called is when the closure produced by `fn*` calls it.
+The value of `gc_root` here needs to be provided when the closure gets called rather than being captured by the closure, which in turn means that the "apply" part of `EVAL` needs to pass `gc_root` to any function that it invokes.
+This is probably best done by inserting a new first argument to each function, ignoring it in the existing core functions, but passing it to `EVAL` from the `fn*` closure.

 TODO: restructure in terms of steps:

 step 4: add `gc_roots`.